JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 For each hour row, there will be columns with the count of departures from each station and the count of arrivals to each station.

 ### Arrivals and departures hourly count
-  -Create departure columns names plus “d” stand for departures -Create arrival columns’ names plus”a” stand for arrivals.
+  - Create departure columns names plus “d” stand for departures

+  - Create arrival columns’ names plus”a” stand for arrivals.

-  -Then create arrival and departure dictionary
+  - Then create arrival and departure dictionary

-  -Add arrival list and departure list to station dataframe ( station matrix) -Combine trip data and station matrix into trips_extends -Assign 1 to the arrival column of the corresponding the start station on the same the row and same procedure is applied for the departure column.
+  - Add arrival list and departure list to station dataframe ( station matrix)

+  - Combine trip data and station matrix into trips_extends

+  - Assign 1 to the arrival column of the corresponding the start station on the same the row and same procedure is applied for the departure column.

 Now we have trip_extended dataframe whose rows contain every single trip information with a departure column and an arrival column encoded with 1.
 That is because every single trip starts in a station and ends in a station
 ![Modeling_trips_extended](https://user-images.githubusercontent.com/75310566/167579838-bbb0942f-5577-4b0a-a6b5-3050fca84bcb.png)